Frédéric Oudéa

-Frédéric Oudéa (born 3 July 1963) is a French businessmann who currently serves as CEO of Société Générale and as president of the European Banking Federation.
+Frédéric Oudéa (born 3 July 1963) is a French businessmann who served as CEO of Société Générale and as president of the European Banking Federation.

-Early life and education
+Early life

 Oudéa grew up in Paris.
-His father Paul was a respected medical professor but died when Frederic was 13.
-Oudéa reportedly became the man of the family, taking care of his two younger brothers.
+His father Paul was a medical professor who died when Frederic was 13.
+After this, Oudéa reportedly took care of his two younger brothers.
 Though he originally planned to be a surgeon, as his fore-bearers were all doctors, he opted instead to attend the Lycee Louis-Le-Grand to study engineering.
-He then went to the École polytechnique, then to the École nationale d'administration.
-During his stint here, he took time to backpack through Canada, Nepal, and Burma, a trip he went on with Stéphane Richard.
+He then went to the École polytechnique, followed by the École nationale d'administration.
+During his stint there, he backpacked through Canada, Nepal, and Burma with Stéphane Richard.

 Career

 Career in the public sector

 After his education at École polytechnique and École nationale d'administration in France, Oudéa worked in the economic sector of the French civil service from 1987 until 1995.
-His work at this time included working as Technical Adviser in the office of Nicolas Sarkozy, then Minister of Budget and Communication in 1993.
-He also worked in a number of other government offices including the audit department of the ministry of finance, the ministry of economy and finance, the budget ministry, and the cabinet of the ministry of treasury and communication.
-According to one report, the highlight of his career in the service was in 1993 his time with Sarkozy.
+His roles during this period included Technical Adviser in the office of Nicolas Sarkozy, and Minister of Budget and Communication in 1993.
+He also worked in other government offices, including the audit department of the ministry of finance, the ministry of economy and finance, the budget ministry, and the cabinet of the ministry of treasury and communication.
+According to one report, the highlight of his career in the service was his time in 1993 with Sarkozy.

 Career at Société Générale

-Oudéa joined Société Générale in 1995 after being recruited by the then CEO Daniel Bouton and has worked in various positions within the bank since that time, in Paris and London.
+Oudéa joined Société Générale in 1995 after being recruited by then-CEO Daniel Bouton, and has worked in various positions within the bank since that time, in both Paris and London.
 His first role was as deputy head of the bank's corporate banking division in London, where he later became head.
-In 1998, he was appointed to head the group's global supervisory arm and was in charge of development of the equities division.
-He then served as deputy CFO and CFO of the bank from 2002 until May 2008 when he took up his current position of CEO.
+In 1998, he was appointed to head the group's global supervisory arm, and was in charge of development of the equities division.
+He then was deputy CFO and CFO of the bank from 2002 until May 2008, when he took up his current position of CEO.

-In November 2014, Oudéa was elected as the president of the European Banking Federation for a two-year term, effective 1 January 2015, succeeding Christian Clausen, president and CEO of Nordea Bank, who had served two years consecutively in the role.
+In November 2014, Oudéa was elected as the president of the European Banking Federation for a two-year term, effective 1 January 2015, succeeding Christian Clausen, president and CEO of Nordea Bank.

 During his first years in office, Oudéa came under pressure from investors and analysts due to the bank's poor performance.
 In 2019, the bank announced a cost reduction plan, which included cutting 1,600 jobs.
 That same year, Société Générale shareholders voted to give Oudéa another four-year term.
 In May 2022, Oudéa announced that he would not be seeking renewal after his term in office comes to an end in 2023.

+Later career

+In 2025, financial technology company Revolut hired Oudéa as chairman for its western European operations headquartered in Paris, as it prepared to apply for a banking licence in the country.